-This History of Agate
+History of the Mineral Agate

 Agate is one of the oldest of all minerals and references to this popular stone can be traced back more than two thousand years to the writings of Theophrastus the Ancient Greek philosopher (c.370-285 BC).
-The process of describing different varieties of agate can be traced back to his works Theophrastus On Stones in which he compares the hardness of agate to onyx and talks about how one variety differs from the other because of "its irregular and uncertain manner of spots, clouds and variegations".
-He says that although predominantly grey, different colours are present and are often beautifully spread out, patterns may resemble trees, shrubs, plants, clouds, rivers and even animals.
-He goes on to say "the ancients" separated agates into different varieties giving each one a name that highlighted its difference from the "common agate".
+The process of describing different varieties of agate can be found in his works Theophrastus On Stones in which he compares the hardness of agate to onyx and talks about how one stone differs from the other because of "its irregular and uncertain manner of spots, clouds and variegations".
+He says that although predominantly grey, different colours can be present and are often beautifully spread out.
+Patterns may resemble trees, shrubs, plants, clouds, rivers and even animals.
+He goes on to say the ancients separated agate stones into different varieties giving each one a name that highlighted its difference from the "common agate".
 That difference could be colour, markings or texture.

 Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly.